GitHub4Eddy/toon_energy/README.md

 See also: https://toonforum.nl/
 See also: https://www.domoticaforum.eu/

+Version 2.0 (22th April 2023)
+- Changed to multifile
+- Changed powerSensor to powerMeter and multiSensor to gasMeter
+- Added translation for English and Dutch
+- Added support for Toon version 2v6 (for example firmware version V5.49.19)
+- Added support for Toon version 2v5
+- Added support for Toon version 2v4
+- Added support for Toon version 2v3
+- Improved debug messages

 Version 1.3 (20th February 2022)
 - Solved issue with "NaN" responses or other bad responses from Toon Energy
 - Added child device voor actual solar production